Home Valsartan Lawsuits

 Was your valsartan part of the recall?

-In July 2018, the FDA recalled several lots of valsartan after they were found to have been contaminated with the cancer-causing chemical NDMA.
-To find out if your drug was part of the recall, locate the name of the drug’s manufacturer and the lot number on the prescription bottle or on the warning label that comes with it and then search the FDA’s recall list.
+In July 2018, the FDA recalled several lots of valsartan after investigators found contamination with the cancer-causing chemical NDMA.
+To find out if your drug was part of the recall, locate the name of the drug’s manufacturer and the lot number on the prescription bottle or warning label and compare this information to the FDA’s recall list.

 People filing valsartan lawsuits have typically been diagnosed with liver, kidney, intestinal or stomach cancer.
-Your attorney will be able to confirm your diagnosis by reviewing your medical records.
+Your lawyer can confirm review your medical records to confirm your diagnosis.

 Cancer can take a toll on your daily life.
-Let your attorney know what kind of effect your diagnosis has had on you physically, mentally and emotionally as well as what you’ve done to combat this.
+Let your attorney know what impact your diagnosis has had on you physically, mentally and emotionally.

 What treatments are you undergoing?

-There are a variety of ways to treat cancer, including surgery, chemotherapy and radiation.
-Your attorney will want to know about the cancer treatment plan you’ve chosen as well as how effective it’s been for you.
+There are various ways to treat cancer, including surgery, chemotherapy and radiation.
+Your attorney will want to know about your cancer treatment plan as well as how effective it’s been for you.

 Please seek the advice of a medical professional before making health care decisions.